-This informational report provides data on overtime policy, use, and accountability in OFD and for fiscal year 2017-18.
+This informational report provides data on overtime policy, use, and accountability in OFD and for Fiscal Year (FY) 2018-19, year to date.

 BACKGROUND AND LEGISLATIVE HISTORY

 On October 24, 2017, staff presented a report titled "Fiscal Year (FY) 2016-17 Fourth Quarter Revenue and Expenditure Results and Year-End Summaries for the General Purpose Fund (GPF, 1010) and Eight Selected Funds; and General Purpose Fund (GPF, 1010) Carryforward for FY 2017-18; and Overtime Analysis for the General Purpose Fund (GPF, 1010) and All Funds" to the Finance and Management Committee.
 In response, the Finance and Management Committee requested a supplemental report with the following additional information: